Program Overview

 Application Review and Funding Steps

-1. Upon receipt of an application DEQ assesses the application for completeness, and begins technical and environmental reviews.
+- Upon receipt of an application, DEQ assesses the application for completeness and begins technical and environmental reviews.
 Program staff will contact the applicant if the application materials are incomplete or if additional information is required to determine eligibility.
-When technical and environmental reviews are complete, DEQ transfers the application to the AERLP financial services contractor, Montana Business Assistance Connection (MBAC) for financial review.
+When technical and environmental reviews are complete, DEQ transfers the application to the AERLP financial services contractor, Montana Business Assistance Connection (MBAC), for financial review.

-3. DEQ reviews the recommendation and findings of MBAC’s financial review and either approves or denies the issuance of a loan commitment statement to the applicant.
-MBAC will mail the approved loan commitment to the applicant, including a list of items required for loan closing.
+- DEQ reviews the recommendation and findings of MBAC’s financial review and either approves or denies the issuance of a loan commitment statement to the applicant.
+MBAC will send via DocuSign the approved loan commitment to the applicant, including a list of items required for loan closing.

-4. Applicant must sign and return the loan commitment statement to MBAC.
-Upon receipt of a signed loan commitment statement, MBAC will mail final loan documents to the applicant.
+- Applicants must sign and return the loan commitment statement to MBAC.
+Upon receipt of a signed loan commitment statement, MBAC will send via DocuSign or mail final loan documents to the applicant.

-5. Applicant must sign and return the loan documents to MBAC.
-Upon receipt of signed loan documents, MBAC will deposit loan proceeds in the borrower’s bank account.
+- Applicants must sign and return the loan documents to MBAC.
+Upon receipt of signed loan documents, MBAC will request DEQ to initiate funds transfer.
+The funds are released from DEQ to MBAC and then to the borrower’s bank account.

 How long does it take to receive funds?